nicolenair/visualizemybookshelf/README.md

 ### You'll be presented with an empty bookshelf.
 Type in the search bar to search for a book to add to your bookshelf.
 Click "search"
 <img width="1439" alt="Screen Shot 2022-08-07 at 12 56 39" src="https://user-images.githubusercontent.com/27603465/183274781-564d47d0-d35a-413f-bb22-fe882f3dddcb.png">

 ### The underlying information extraction algorithm will automatically search the web and extract relevant info about your book and add it to your local SQL database.
+Click "add" to add the book to your bookshelf
 <img width="1440" alt="Screen Shot 2022-08-07 at 13 02 48" src="https://user-images.githubusercontent.com/27603465/183274793-9a505981-b937-47cc-8279-7d11ab99451a.png">